-With Tom Brady competing for the fourth Super Bowl MVP of his career, against the Atlanta Falcons in Super Bowl 51, we take a look at Super Bowl MVPs from the last 25 years.
+We’re taking a look at Super Bowl MVPs from the last 25 years.
 Whether the games were close or a massive blowout, every Super Bowl featured a player who received the MVP award.

 Sometimes the MVP players put up big numbers and really deserved the honor; other times a teammate should probably have received the nod.
 So, where does your favorite player fall?
-Here are the Super Bowl MVPs from the last 25 years, ranked from worst to best.
+Here are some of the Super Bowl MVPs from the last 25 years, ranked from worst to best.

 25. Tom Brady – XXXVI